-- English 1 (G501-12).
-This intensive Term 1 course introduces the English skills needed for the Advanced Diploma program.
+- English 1 (G501-12): This intensive Term 1 course introduces the English skills needed for the Advanced Diploma program.
 The course introduces the writing cycle, reading fluency, library research, and critical thinking.
 These activities also serve to improve vocabulary, sentence and paragraph structure, and grammar.
 Classroom immersion and targeted activities improve oral skills.
-The CLTC Academic Writing Guide is introduced gradually throughout the course. - English 2 (G502-20).
-This three-term course deepens foundational English skills.
+The CLTC Academic Writing Guide is introduced gradually throughout the course. - English 2 (G502-20): This three-term course deepens foundational English skills.
 Term 2 focuses on reading and critical thinking.
 Term 3 focuses on research and writing.
 Term 4 provides a brief introduction to Melanesian literature.
 Application of the writing cycle continues to improve written expression and grammar.
-The CLTC Academic Writing Guide

-- is covered in more depth and students learn to follow it for all of their essays and research reports. - Study Skills (G503-08).
-This course teaches methods that students can use to maximise the opportunity to study.
-These include methods of self-directed learning, including notetaking, identifying and mastering key concepts, and essay and exam writing.
-The course also helps students to build a foundation of balance in their lives socially, spiritually, physically, and emotionally and teaches ways to integrate study into this balance. - Keyboarding (G504-04).
-This course enables students to type proficiently on a computer keyboard. - Computing (G505-08).
-This course trains students in the use of software relevant to their studies.
+The CLTC Academic Writing Guide is covered in more depth and students learn to follow it for all of their essays and research reports. - Study Skills (G503-08): This course teaches methods that students can use to maximise the opportunity to study.
+These include methods of self-directed learning, including note-taking, identifying and mastering key concepts, and essay and exam writing.
+The course also helps students to build a foundation of balance in their lives socially, spiritually, physically, and emotionally and teaches ways to integrate study into this balance. - Keyboarding (G504-04): This course enables students to type proficiently on a computer keyboard. - Computing (G505-08): This course trains students in the use of software relevant to their studies.
 It focusses particularly on the use of Microsoft Word.
-The use of internet browsers, emails and Moodle platform is also covered. - Marriage and Family (G506-08).
-This course introduces students to Biblical principles of marriage, family life and raising children.
-A separate class is provided for single students, which includes living as a single and finding a partner.
+The use of internet browsers, emails and Moodle platform is also covered. - Marriage and Family (G506-08): This course introduces students to Biblical principles of marriage, family life and raising children.
+A separate class is provided for single students, which includes living as a single and finding a partner. - Community Based Learning (G551/2/3-12): Students have weekly meetings with a cell group plus attendance at chapels, prayer meetings, and denominational groups.
+Each term students meet with a faculty mentor.
+These parts of the College program are a major opportunity for personal and spiritual growth.

-9.2 BACHELOR COURSES
+BACHELOR COURSES